Kreyu/data-table-bundle/README.md

 Each of these steps is explained in detail in the next sections.
 To make examples easier to follow, all of them assume that you're building an application that displays a list of "products".

-Users list projects using data table.
-Each project is an instance of the following `Product` class:
+Users list products using data table.
+Each product is an instance of the following `Product` class:

 ```php
 // src/Entity/Product.php